 Aetna considers intensity modulated radiation therapy (IMRT) medically necessary for radiosensitive tumors where critical structures can not be adequately protected with standard 3-dimensional (3D) conformal radiotherapy.

 Aetna considers interfraction image guidance (i.e., image guidance between fractions) medically necessary for delivering IMRT and other conformal radiotherapy.

-Aetna considers intrafraction image guidance systems (i.e., real-time within fraction image guidance) (e.g., Calypso 4D Localization System) experimental and investigational because their clinical value has not been established.
+Aetna considers intrafraction image guidance systems (i.e., real-time within fraction image guidance) (e.g., Calypso 4D Localization System, the RayPilot System) experimental and investigational because their clinical value has not been established.

 Note on Definition of Intensity Modulated Radiation Therapy (IMRT): For purposes of this policy, to qualify as IMRT, radiation therapy requires: (i) at least 5 separate ports or "en fields"; (ii) use of compensators or use of dynamic multi-leaf collimators with a minimum of 5 steps or arcs; (iii) an inverse plan or forward plan that meets the prescribed dose constraints; and (iv) evidence of measurement and documentation of the plan by a phantom pre-treatment procedure.

 Note: For purposes of this policy, critical structures can not be adequately protected with standard three-dimensional (3D) conformal radiotherapy if IMRT would decrease the probability of grade 2 or grade 3 radiation toxicity, as compared to conventional 3D conformal radiation therapy, in greater than 15 % of irradiated similar cases.